WalletWasabi/WalletWasabi/README.md

 ```

 You can specify an optional `wallet-file=` argument to any command if you wish not to use the default wallet file, like `wallet-file=testwallet.json`.

+You can get the extkey and the extpubkey with the following commands:
+`dotnet run show-extkey`
+`dotnet run show-extpubkey`